cdzombak/runner/README.md

   - Can also be set by the `RUNNER_SMTP_PORT` environment variable; this flag overrides the environment variable. (default: 25)
 - `-smtp-user string`: Username for SMTP authentication.
   - Can also be set by the `RUNNER_SMTP_USER` environment variable; this flag overrides the environment variable.

+#### Ntfy Options

+- `-ntfy-access-token string`: If set, use this access token for ntfy.
+  - Can also be set by the RUNNER_NTFY_ACCESS_TOKEN environment variable; this flag overrides the environment variable.
+- `-ntfy-email string`: If set, tell ntfy to send an email to this address.
+  - Can also be set by the RUNNER_NTFY_EMAIL environment variable; this flag overrides the environment variable.
+- `-ntfy-priority int`: Priority for the notification sent to ntfy.
+Must be between 1-5, inclusive.
+  - Can also be set by the RUNNER_NTFY_PRIORITY environment variable; this flag overrides the environment variable. (default 3)
+- `-ntfy-server string`: Send a notification to the given ntfy server if the program fails or its output would otherwise be printed per -healthy-exit/-print-if-[not]-match/-always-print.
+  - Can also be set by the RUNNER_NTFY_SERVER environment variable; this flag overrides the environment variable.
+- `-ntfy-tags string`: Comma-separated list of ntfy tags to send.
+  - Can also be set by the RUNNER_NTFY_TAGS environment variable; this flag overrides the environment variable.
+- `-ntfy-topic string`: The ntfy topic to send to.
+  - Can also be set by the RUNNER_NTFY_TOPIC environment variable; this flag overrides the environment variable.

 ### Sample Output